mg/hog/c5/int_partition.md

         return true
     }

-Go's package is geared to sort a container from the smalles element to the largest, we want to sort in reverse order so we switch the expression; return *true* if item *i* is larger than *j* and vice versa.
+Go's package is geared to sort a container from the smallest element to the largest, we want to sort in reverse order so we switch the expression; return *true* if item *i* is larger than *j* and vice versa.

     type intpartition struct {
         agenda items